N1etsi/Frontiersman/README.md

 An open-source alternative to Settlers of Catan and Colonist, developed in python

 TODO JMNS:

--Fix trades/Rework (domestic and maritime)
 -Fix longest road counting (loop aware mode?)
 -Build settlements and roads for free in the first 2 rounds -Roads on UI ugly vertices
 -Fix no dice roll on first 2 rounds
 -Apply special cards effects
--Add color to each player (enum with rgb values? automatic color spreading) -Tile and Card assets
+-Add colour to each player (enum with rgb values? automatic colour spreading) -Tile and Card assets
 -Buttons assets
 -Rolling 7 (activate robber and discard cards if more than 7) -Check point rewards system
--Harbors on GUI
+-Ports on GUI
--Add number/probability on number of each tile
+-Add number/probability on number of each tile -Domestic trades (Propose, accept/deny, maybe the counter offer option)

 -Test PY emulate game
 -UI the rest of the game